Lezeper/financial-calculator-shs/README.md

         how much rates I need to have? use reward to pay options
-        change use accountname + card# as name and key
+        change use accountname + card# as name and key if duedate not updated, it will never deducted balance gift card
 ## Issue
         1. moment object add/substract method will replace variable.
         But format method will not.
+        2. need to delete _id to update records in mongodb v2.4